turion/manuelbaerenz-de-blog/02TheEssenceofLivecoding/Main.md

 ### To do

+* Split into
+  1. Webapp introduction
+  2. Make changes ()
+* When a piece of code didn't change, briefly repeat what it does
+* When a code change comes, say what was before and what is now

 #### Write

 * cabal setup
 * Insert GIF of first counter
 * Insert GIF of counter + vscodium + ghcid
 * Possibly show more relevant imports
+* This is literate Haskell  you can run it

 #### Surrounding